lisette-espin/PovertyMaps/Pipeline.md

         2. `project_id`
         3. `service_account`
         4. `clientsecret.json`
+            - This file is generated when adding a `key` [here](https://console.cloud.google.com/iam-admin/serviceaccounts/details/102400032297592831224;edit=true/keys)
 6. Get API keys for Google Maps Static API
     1. Go to [[Use API Keys with Maps Static API](https://developers.google.com/maps/documentation/maps-static/get-api-key)]
     2. You need to create these files, in each add the respective key: